 February 2010

-There are 5 blog entries for February 2010.
+Found 7 blog entries for February 2010.

 Snow is a rare event for Central Texas, but the Austin area recently had some of the best snow we have seen in years.
 This last Tuesday the snow started to fall in the morning and by the end of the day some areas had up to two inches of snow on the ground.
 The northwest side of Austin saw the most accumulation.
 Here are some pictures: